lowsky/react-suspense-meetup-demo/README.md

 - [One global Suspense](http://localhost:3000/wait-for-all):
 **Waiting until all**: **Waiting until** all data got fetched
 - ["Waterfall"](http://localhost:3000/waterfall): **Incremental Loading**: More than 1 Suspense in the tree hierarchy:
-- [Side-by-Side](http://localhost:3000/side-by-side): Show both, incremental loading and wait-for-all
+- [Side-by-Side](http://localhost:3000/side-by-side): Show both: incremental loading and wait-for-all

 ![screenshot.png](public/screenshot-side-to-side.png)

-On the right side, there is a Cache-loading inspector ["hitchcock"](https://github.com/pomber/hitchcock#readme) by [@pombo](https://github.com/pomber), based on work of Jared Palmer
+On the right side, there is a Cache-loading inspector ["hitchcock"](https://github.com/pomber/hitchcock#readme) by [@pombo](https://github.com/pomber), based on the work of Jared Palmer

 ## Purpose: React Suspense - demo

 List the `(feature) branches` of a GitHub repository with its `last commit's`

+-   build status-es
 -   linked PR
--   build status-es
 -   commit message and author
+-   linked deployment

 ## Getting started

 After invoking this in a shell